antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Moniker-Link.md

 <img width="861" height="57" alt="Screenshot 2026-04-06 091203" src="https://github.com/user-attachments/assets/b1d7d52b-bdb2-4eb4-8b32-0b7cc0b36626" />

 This time, the **"!"** is embedded within the URL bypassing "Protected View".
 The share does not have to exist on the remote device as an authentication attempt will proceed regardless.
 The vulnerability isn't about successfully opening a file, it's about establishing a connection with the attacker's server.
+The authentication occurs before the application realises that the file doesn't exist.
 This results in the user's Windows netNTLMv2 hash being sent to the attacker.

 ---